swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 snapshot any state in memory and reinstate it whenever you like.
 It's memory efficient as ClojureScript data structures work by sharing structure anyway.

+## Closing Thoughts

+In short I don't think there is a future in JavaScript MVCs.
+I think if you sit down and think about in the end only something akin to Om (even it's tucked away under a traditional hood) will deliver an optimal balance between simplicity, performance, and expressivity.